vanutp/tgbridge/README.md

 ## Contributions

+Want to help the project?
 Here's how you can help:

+- **⭐️ the repository**: Your support is important to me :)
-- Open an issue to suggest improvements or report bugs
+- **Open an issue**: Open an issue to suggest improvements or report bugs
+- **Vote for features**: Leave a 👍 on an issue if you are interested in the feature
-- Look for issues labeled "help wanted" if you want to contribute code
+- **Send a PR**: Look for issues labeled "help wanted" if you want to contribute
-- Before working on a pull request, please discuss your proposed changes in an issue first - this helps avoid duplicate work and ensures your contribution aligns with the project's goals
+- Before working on a pull request, please discuss your proposed changes in an issue first — this helps avoid duplicate work and ensures your contribution aligns with the project goals

 ## Acknowledgements